simdlg/pillol-app-info/README.md

 ## ℹ️ About

-**Pillol App** is a personal project developed to make it easier for you to remember to take your medicines.
+**Pillol App** is a personal project developed to help users remember to take their medicines.

-The following features are currently available:
+After careful consideration, I decided not to publish or distribute this app due to concerns about its potential safety-critical nature and to avoid any risk of harm.
+As such, it will remain a personal, non-public project.

+## ✨ Features implemented

-- Add and manage your medicines
+- Add and manage medications
 - Set recurring schedules
-- Receive reminders
+- Receive notifications as reminders
-- Track whether you’ve taken your doses
+- Track which doses were taken

+The app stores all data locally on the user's device using an internal database.
+The only permission required is for sending notifications.

+## 📱 Screenshots

 <div display="flex" gap="50px">
   <img src="https://github.com/simdlg/pillol-app-support/blob/main/imgs/screenshots/en/screenshot-1.png" alt="Screenshot 1" width="200px" />